osum4est/django-socksync/README.md

 Every message must at least include a `func` parameter that tells the other side of the connection what to do.
 The `type` parameter is used to describe what type of data we performing the function on. `name` refers to the name of the data.
 By default neither side of the connection receives any sets or function calls from the other side.
 To receive these they must be subscribed to.
-Every function should work on both the client and the server, so data can by synced bidirectionally.
+Every subscription works one-way, bidirectional syncing is not supported.
+Any client should handle both providing data and subscribing to data (there is no distinction between a 'client' and a 'server').

 **Note**: All requests that attempt to modify data (`set`, `set_all`, `add`, `delete`, and function calls) are ignored if the receiver of the request hasn't subscribed to that item.
 This should be checked on both sides, in the case of a